dtcenter/METdataio/docs/Users_Guide/load_data.rst

                 </load_files>

-    *The following describe the linetypes to load*
+    *The following describe the linetypes to load.*

      .. dropdown:: line_type